convince-project/AS2FM/docs/source/tutorials.rst

 .. _full_tutorial:

-Hands-on In-depth Tutorial Including Verification: Fetch & Carry
+Hands-on in-depth tutorial including verification: Fetch & Carry
 -----------------------------------------------------------------

 In this tutorial you will learn within around one hour how a fetch and carry robot scenario can be modeled in SCXML and how linear temporal logic properties can be verified on it.
 We translate the model of the robot and its environment with AS2FM into JANI for verification with SMC Storm, our statistical model checking tool.